ll-O-ll/ECE-444/README.md

 ## Activity 3:

 Flask context globals are objects that act as global imports (i.e. `from flask import request`), but that contain information relevant to only the current request or application.
-After the import, view functions to access the HTTP request, session, and data without having to add positional (`args`) or keyword arguments (`kwargs`) to all view functions.
+After the import, view functions can access the HTTP request, session, and data without having to add positional (`args`) or keyword arguments (`kwargs`) to them.
 Summary of flask context globals

 | Variable name  | Context | Description  |